-Welcome to our section about Learning at Parklands Junior School.
-Please use the links to access the pages .
+Welcome to our section about the curriculum at Parklands Primary School.
+Please use the links to access the pages.

 Parklands Primary School

 At Parklands Primary School, our vision is to create a culture of high academic ambition, resilience and independence for all pupils.
 Our curriculum is continuous: it is carefully planned and sequenced so that new knowledge and skills build on prior learning and towards clearly defined end points.
 Planning and teaching covers the principles of the National Curriculum, as well as providing authentic and unique learning experiences.
 Our curriculum reflects the richness of the world in which we live as well as our local context.
 It is designed to address any gaps in pupils’ knowledge and skills in order to give all pupils, particularly those who are disadvantaged or have SEND, the knowledge and cultural capital they require to succeed in life.
 Our strong emphasis on children’s personal development, including promoting pupils’ spiritual, moral, social and cultural development, ensures that all children are well prepared global citizens for life in modern Britain.

 Legislation and Guidance: